It’s one of the oldest and most iconic skyscrapers in the Biggle Apple, and that means something.

 11. It still held some records at its opening

-The Chrysler Building was officially opened on May 27, 1930, and a plaque was unveiled in its lobby which reads: “in recognition of Mr. Chrysler’s contribution to civic advancement.”
+The Chrysler Building was officially opened on May 27, 1930, and a plaque was unveiled in its lobby that reads: “in recognition of Mr. Chrysler’s contribution to civic advancement.”

 It surpassed 40 Wall Street to become the tallest building, and became the tallest structure in the world as well, surpassing the Eiffel Tower in Paris.